Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 Back in the mid 00's, I tried to make a standalone Media player, the goal being to have a quiet unobtrusive PC that can play compressed media (such as MP3 CDs) while looking like any other piece of Hi-Fi equipment.
 For reasons detailed at the top of the Mark I article, this project was never completed despite a lot of work put into it.
 While I thought I would make a second attempt shortly after that failure, the reality is that I am only now considering it in 2018, 11 years after the original failed.

-However a couple of years later, we got to experience a new joy of digital TV: Forced obsolescence.
+However a couple of years later we got to experience a new joy of digital TV: Forced obsolescence.
 An update to the digital TV signals rendered all these old boxes unusable.
 Despite functioning perfectly, they were now nothing more than doorstops.
 As a result many of them ended up in the trash (and everyone had to buy new digital receivers), while our one got relegated to the attic where it was forgotten about.

 Fast forward a few years, and I came across it again, more or less pristine but useless.
 However it was designed to fit in a living room, so it fit the bill and I decided to use that as my case for the new media centre.

 The world has changed since my last attempt at this project.
 For one thing with the improvement in home networking and internet speeds, mp3CDs are no longer that popular.
-I don't have many, and those I do have are mostly for the car CD player.
+I don't have many of them anymore and those I do have are mostly for the car CD player.
 I store all my music on my server and I listen to online radio stations, so the goal of this project is primarily to handle streaming media from the network, with CD playing being the secondary task.

 The Plan